boog9/decoder-lite/README.md

 The Makefile adds `--no-display` for headless execution.
 Remove the flag to view a window.

-Frames are always annotated in memory.
-Display happens only when a screen is available, but the video file always receives the annotated frames unless `--save-raw` is specified.
-Results are written to `outputs/videos/result.mp4` and logs to `outputs/logs/result.json`.
+Frames are annotated every frame via `plot_tracking`.
+When `--no-display` is used the window is skipped, yet the video buffer still contains bounding boxes and IDs.
+With `--save_result` the annotated frames are written to `outputs/videos/result.mp4`.
+Pass `--save-raw` to store unmodified frames instead.
+JSON logs are written to `outputs/logs/result.json`.

 Use the `--keep-classes` flag to restrict tracking to specific class IDs.
 If the detector outputs only five columns (no class column), the flag is ignored and a